hannibal002/SkyHanni/CONTRIBUTING.md

 This start script will automatically download all required libraries.

-### NotEnoughUpdates
+### NotEnoughUpdates Repo

-Although NEU is not a modern version mod, we use NEU API's to get auction house price data for items and read the [NEU Item Repo](https://github.com/NotEnoughUpdates/NotEnoughUpdates-REPO) for item internal names, display names and recipes.
+SkyHanni reads the [NEU Item Repo](https://github.com/NotEnoughUpdates/NotEnoughUpdates-REPO) for item internal names, display names and recipes.
+NEU is not a dependency of SkyHanni.

 ### Config